 While the year is still very new, we have already witnessed days of snowfall and storm Erik.
-For those used to the highly changeable Irish weather, it may be no big deal getting through the yellow, orange, and (on occasion) red alerts without a hitch.
-Yet if we want to get the most out of these stormy days, it’s a good idea to prepare some fun family activities in advance.
-Let these next few points inspire you for the next time you have to stay indoors and do something all together.
+For those used to the highly changeable Irish weather, it may be no big deal getting through the yellow, orange, and (on occasion) red alerts without making it all seem like a big deal.
+Just in case a bad weather day catches you off guard, it’s a good idea to look up some fun family activities in advance.
+Let these next fun and creative ideas inspire you for when you decide to stay indoors and do something all together.

 Board Game Extravaganza